Moi-29/Moi-29/README.md

 - 🔭 I’m currently working on: Frontend projects and real-world UI ideas.
 - 🌱 I’m currently learning: Advanced JavaScript, React.js, and Node.js.
 - 👯 I’m looking to collaborate on: Frontend apps, React components, and open-source UI tools.
-- 🤔 I’m looking for help with: React architecture and clean backend logic with Node.js.
 - 💬 Ask me about: HTML, CSS, JavaScript, React.js, UI layout, and responsive design.
 - 📫 How to reach me: moibonberhau6@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Debugging feels like solving a fun little puzzle.

 ---